xari/xari-dev/content/blog/reducing-arrays/index.md

 }, [])
 ```

-What you're looking at is an inner-reducer nested inside of an outer-reducer.
+The outer-reducer receives `[]` as it's `defaultValue`.
+It then passes-on this `[]` (`outerAcc`) to the inner-reducer as it's `defaultValue`.
+`outerAcc` and `innerAcc` are thus the same; meaning that the outer-reducer and the inner-reducer are shaing a common accumulator.

-The outer-reducer is running on the `beers` array, while the inner-reducer is running on the `ingredients.hops` array of each beer object.
+The outer-reducer is iterating every beer in `beers`, while the inner-reducer is iterating every hop in each beer.

-Let's break out the inner-reducer into it's own function.
+This code looks terrible though, so let's clean it up before we judge it.
+We'll start by breaking-out the inner-reducer into it's own function.

-This inner-reducer is doing the work that `filter()` was previously doing.
+The inner-reducer is doing the work that `filter()` was doing in the earlier `flatMap()`/`map()`/`filter()` version of our pipeline.
-This function is similar to the earlier `keepUnique()` function, but it returns a reducer, instead of a filter predicate.
+This new function is similar to `keepUnique()` from earlier.
+But where it differs is that it returns a reducer, instead of a filter predicate.

 ```js
 const keepUnique = property => {